tony4d/sugar/README.md

 ## Flexibility
 1. Using a simple configuration sugar can work with either traditional js embeds for each ad or in ad server mode using jsonp where a single http request fetches all ads at once.

 2. Sugar is extensible so you can easily define your ad server if it's not supported.
-Currently sugar supports these ad servers out of the box: IGN proprietary Ad Wrapper.
+Currently sugar supports these ad servers out of the box: IGN proprietary Ad Wrapper (Google's DFP is planned and in development now).

 # Enabling sugar in your web pages

 * First, add sugarfif.html to the root of your domain(s) where you serve your html pages.
 Note, you should set cache control max-age to a very high value for this document.
-You do not want clients downloading this ore than once.
-If you're using apache here is a sample configuration that would work well:
+You do not want clients downloading this more than once.
+If you're using apache here is a sample configuration that would work well (this means clients will cache this in their browser for 1 year, effectively forever):

 ```
 <Files sugarfif.html>